-Diverse tests are applied to the data depending on the research questions, aim and objectives to reach to a conclusion.
+Diverse tests are applied to the data depending on the research questions, aim, and objectives to reach a conclusion.
 For open-ended questions, qualitative analysis is conducted by thematic analysis and coding techniques.

 Questionnaires are similar to closed-ended surveys.
 They contain standard questions and are distributed amongst a set of participants.
-A lot of researchers follow the Likhert scale when using questionnaires.
+A lot of researchers follow the Likert scale when using questionnaires.

-These responses are then analyzed with the help of SPSS or another analytical tool by running analytical tests to create trend graphs and charts according to the responses to each statement.
+These responses are then analysed with the help of SPSS or another analytical tool by running analytical tests to create trend graphs and charts according to each statement’s responses.

 There are two types of observations – overt and covert.
 Overt observation is usually adopted when observing individuals.
-Participants are aware of the fact that they are being observed, and a written consent form is also signed by them.
+Participants are aware that they are being observed, and they also sign a written consent form.

 On the other hand, covert observation refers to observation without consent.
-The participant is not aware of the fact they are being studied by researchers and no formal consent forms are required to be signed.
+The participant is not aware that researchers are studying them, and no formal consent forms are required to be signed.

 This dissertation data collection method involves collecting data from a small group of people, usually limited to 8-10.
 The whole idea of focus groups is to bring together experts on the topic that is being investigated.

-The researcher is required to play the role of a moderator to stimulate discussion between the members of the focus group.
-However, a focus group data collection strategy is particularly popular among businesses and organisations who want to learn more about a certain niche market to identify a new group of potential consumers.
+The researcher must play the role of a moderator to stimulate discussion between the focus group members.
+However, a focus group data collection strategy is viral among businesses and organisations who want to learn more about a certain niche market to identify a new group of potential consumers.